 Among the most popular areas to locate fulfillment operations within the state of North Carolina include Charlotte, Raleigh, and Greensboro.
 Other areas that have quality companies include Wilmington, Wilson, and Winston-Salem.

-The capital of North Carolina has just as many warehouses and isn’t too far from Charlotte.
+Raleigh, North Carolina has just as many warehouses and isn’t too far from Charlotte.
 You’re also not far from the Virginia border to reach other nearby southern markets, which makes for a potentially good option for your fulfillment location in North Carolina.

 Known for having a technological business boom, Durham is right in the middle of the state to give you a good logistical advantage in covering the entire state.